ntsd27/EGL-314/Final Demostration/FInalDemo.md

 ## Overview
 > This repository contains all the assests,codes and others for our Station 3 - Art Of Hearing.

->In this Final Demostraion, there will be a master station which will be shared among all teams, which in the venue, there are 12 speakers in the venue.
+>In this Final Demostration, there will be a master station which will be shared among all teams, which in the venue, there are 12 speakers in the venue.

 >In this station, there will be 3 participants standing at each side of the room, each participants have to listen to the beat that correspond to their side of the room, to get a number and then come together to crack open the combination of the lock.